 - You feel there is little collaboration or communication between teams and departments

-- Undetected bugs keep causing issues prior to or after the point of release for new code.
-There is also no speed or reliability in fixing them
+- Undetected bugs keep causing issues prior to or after the point of release for new code

 - Too much time is being wasted on tasks with outdated methods